-The Financial Industry Disputes Resolution Centre Ltd ("FIDReC") is an independent and impartial institution specialising in the resolution of financial disputes between financial institutions and consumers.
+The Financial Industry Disputes Resolution Centre Ltd (FIDReC) is an independent and impartial institution specialising in the resolution of financial disputes between financial institutions and consumers.

-FIDReC subsumes the work of the Consumer Mediation Unit ("CMU") of the Association of Banks in Singapore and the Insurance Disputes Resolution Organisation ("IDRO").
-It is a company limited by guarantee.
+FIDReC subsumes the work of the Consumer Mediation Unit (CMU) of the Association of Banks in Singapore and the Insurance Disputes Resolution Organisation (IDRO).
+It is a not-for-profit public company limited by guarantee.

 FIDReC streamlines the dispute resolution processes across the entire financial sector of Singapore.
-It provides an affordable and accessible one-stop avenue for complainants to resolve their disputes with financial institutions such as banks, finance companies, life insurers, general insurers, capital market services licensees, licenseed financial advisers and insurance intermediaries.
+It provides an affordable and accessible one-stop avenue for complainants to resolve their disputes with financial institutions such as banks, finance companies, life insurers, general insurers, capital market services licensees, licensed financial advisers and insurance intermediaries.

-FIDReC provides an affordable avenue for complainants who do not have the resources to go to court or who do not want to pay hefty legal fees.
+FIDReC provides an affordable and accessible avenue for complainants who do not have the resources to go to court or who do not want to pay hefty legal fees.
 It is staffed by full-time employees familiar with the relevant laws and practices.

-12 Years of Specialised Financial Disputes Resolution - more than 10,000 Financial Disputes Resolved
+13 Years of specialised financial disputes resolution - more than 10,000 financial disputes resolved

 FIDReC was officially launched on 31 August 2005 by Mr Heng Swee Keat, who was at that time the Managing Director of the Monetary Authority of Singapore.

-In the 12 years since the launch of its operations, FIDReC has resolved more than 10,000 financial disputes.
+In the 13 years since the launch of its operations, FIDReC has resolved more than 10,000 financial disputes.